 The Warehouse printer located near the front desk is for the use of Warehouse residents only.
 Please do not allow guests to use this printer.
 The printer is part of the MIT Pharos system run by MIT IS&T. Please see this information about MIT Pharos printing to learn how to use printers such as these.

-The Warehouse has a laundry room on the ground floor, and you can check its status online.
+The Warehouse has a laundry room on the ground floor, and you can check ithe availability on machines online here: status.
 Each resident will be provided with a laundry basket for his or her room.
 You may use quarters or MIT TechCASH to use the laundry machines.
 The front desk does not have quarters.

-To operate the Insinkerator garbage disposal unit in your sink, first insert the plug, then twist until it locks into place.
-Now turn on the cold water and flip the switch.
+To operate the Insinkerator garbage disposal unit in your sink, first insert the sink stopper/strainer, then twist until it locks into place.
+Now turn on the cold water and flip the switch near the sink.
+Avoiding flushing fibrous foods, grease, or eggshells down through the garbage disposal; consider composting these instead!

 Common Areas, Kitchen, Gym

 There are lounges located on each floor for study or recreational use.
 There are televisions with DirecTV in the ground floor TV room and in the 3rd floor study room.
 The Colbert Room has a pool table, ping pong table and foosball table, as well as lots of board games for your use.
-The kitchen can be reserved and use for all your cooking needs.
-There is a gym on the ground floor of the Warehouse, across from the laundry room.
-During the summer you will need to get an access key from the front desk to enter the gym.
-There are many items which you may check out from the front desk.
+The kitchen can be reserved and used for all your cooking needs.
+There is a gym on the ground floor of the Warehouse, across from the laundry room, and a smaller gym annex on the first floor with a stationary bike and elliptical machine.

 Residents may store their bikes in the bike room in the northwest corner of the Warehouse, which may be accessed either from the alley on the west side of the building or through the lobby.
 Residents must use their MIT ID card to enter the room.
 Bikes may not be stored in hallways.